Common Name(s): White Ash, American White Ash

 Shrinkage: Radial: 4.9%, Tangential: 7.8%, Volumetric: 13.3%, T/R Ratio: 1.6

-Color/Appearance: The heartwood is a light brown color, though darker shades can also be seen, which is sometimes sold as Olive Ash.
+Color/Appearance: The heartwood is a light to medium brown color.
 Sapwood can be very wide, and tends to be a beige or light brown; not always clearly or sharply demarcated from heartwood.

 Grain/Texture: Has a medium to coarse texture similar to oak.
 The grain is almost always straight and regular, though sometimes moderately curly or figured boards can be found.